openmhealth/schemas/README.md

 ## Schemas
 The schemas are located in the [schema](schema) directory.
 #### Important note
 The schema repository is currently being updated to reference [IEEE 1752.1 schemas](https://opensource.ieee.org/omh/1752/-/tree/main) wherever relevant.
-In particular, Open mHealth schemas modeling sleep and physical activity measures and metadata are superseded by IEEE 1752.1 sleep, physical activity and metadata schemas]
+Open mHealth schemas modeling sleep and physical activity measures and metadata are superseded by IEEE 1752.1 sleep, physical activity and metadata schemas.

 ## Validator and test data
 The [validator](test-data-validator) is a simple application that validates test data against schemas.
 The test data